horizontalsystems/horizontalsystems.github.io/dao/team.md

 Our collective team expertise covers a wide range of fields:

 1. Bitcoin and Ethereum protocols
+2. Emerging blockchain technologies
-2. Decentralized storage protocols
+3. Decentralized storage protocols (IPFS)
-3. Smart Contracts
+4. Smart Contracts
-4. Cryptography & applied mathematics
+5. Cryptography & applied mathematics
-5. Emerging blockchain technologies
 6. High-performance Android/iOS app development
-7. Agile software development
-8. Financial markets and derivatives
+7. Financial markets and derivatives
-9. Economic Theories

-While anyone is able to contribute to our work and get involved, the core team members do so on a full-time basis and get paid for it by DAO.

-All core team members get an equal monthly salary from DAO.
-The current salary for core team member is [read from blockchain]

-While the HS DAO engineering team is open to all it's of strategic importance to keep the team self-organized and compact.
-That said, we are passionately looking for the talented people with an engineer at heart, a passion to learn and ability to meet high standards and beyond.
+8. Economics

 If you're interested we invite you to get familiar with the Horizontal Systems projects [github.com/horizontalsystems/](https://github.com/horizontalsystems/) and start contributing.